 As mentioned above, the City of Vancouver, along with Vancouver Coastal Health, have set up a “hoarding action response team.”
 This ‘response team’ is composed of a property use inspector, a fire inspector, and two mental health workers supplied by Vancouver Coastal Health.
-The response team will have an 18 month trial period.
 Residents can call 311 to report unsafe conditions to the city.

 The inspectors identify risks to health and safety, and set deadlines and consequences for people who hoard.
 The mental health workers provide support to reduce the risks.
 Inspectors typically ask hoarders to remove combustibles stored against a structure, remove items that block a sprinkler, and to take pest control measures within set timelines that range from 48 hours to three months, depending on the severity of the problem.

 Those who don’t comply typically face a $200 fee for fire re-inspection, prosecution for fines up to $2,000, or a bill for cleanup done by a contractor hired by the city.
 Most cleanups cost $2,000 to $5,000, but have been as high as $15,000, according to Carli Edwards.

 “We will leave people alone as long as they are not posing a risk to themselves and others… Many times, we get to a place with the cases where we tell people OK, clear pathways to the exit and clear pathways to the kitchen and get the things off the stove, and then we’re done,” Edwards said.
 “The goal isn’t a clean and tidy house.
 The goal is a safe home.”

 The goals of the Hoarding Action Response Team (HART) are:

 - Improve the physical and mental health of people with compulsive hoarding issues

 - Connect people with hoarding issues with other health resources

 - Prevent fires